 If you already have a video from a past webinar and you want to use eWebinar to host it, you can do that too.
 It’s a popular use case because of our chat feature that allows attendees to continue asking questions long after the original event was recorded.
-Instead of uploading your video on YouTube, which is static and has no lead capture, no interactions, and no chat, consider creating an eWebinar out of it instead.
+Instead of uploading your video to your YouTube channel, which is static and has no lead capture, no interactions, and no chat, consider creating an eWebinar out of it instead.

 If you do this, let attendees know they’re watching a replay and that you’ll be monitoring the chat.
 The easiest way to communicate this is to set up your private welcome message to say just that.
 You can even record a quick 1 to 2 minute intro and add it to the beginning of your recording using video editing software.

 People often ask us what we use to record our videos.
 Well, we’ve tried many different recording setups and here is what we’ve found works best for us, especially when we have a long script to follow with many different points to hit.